 Yes, you can make these smaller if you like to yield more.
 Just know that the smaller that they are, the harder they are to decorate because you’ll have less space to work with.

 Gingerbread Snowman Truffles a easy no-bake Christmas treat, great for holiday dessert tables!
-Make this recipe for easy truffles with gingersnap cookies, softened cream cheese, and sweet almond bark, then decorate them like snowmen!
+Make this Christmas treat recipe with gingersnap cookies, softened cream cheese, and sweet almond bark, then decorate them like snowmen!

 Nancy M. says